lionkmp/ai64_extractor/README.txt

 more than 300 files, to make sure there are no more than 300 files in a directory (easier to handle on c64, MAN, etc).
-The created subdirs will be called "ai100-X", "ai200-X" and so on, where "X" means the first word of the first program in that dirctory.
+The created subdirs will be called "ai100-X", "ai200-X" and so on, where "X" means the first word of the first program in that directory.
 E.g. "ai300-blackjack".

 INSTALLATION

 Edit ai64 executable file if necessary:
 1. Customize the location of your php interpreter in the first line.
-2. Set the location of your d64list program or set it to empty string to bypass analizig d64 contents.
+2. Set the location of your d64list program or set it to empty string to bypass analyzing d64 contents.
 3. Make sure the -t tmp_dir is far from any important locations, because the program will run thousands of "rm -rf" commands inside it (honestly, I create a "lion2" user just to run the program, you never know...